CytaStorm/Rubix-Cube-Solver/README.md

 Researched different implementations of beginner's algorithm, since the python one failed, settled on a java based on to take inspiration from <br />

 Sunday 29 May 2022 <br />
-Jeff Chen: <br />
-Tried out java recursive implementations, failed due to heavy use of recursion.
+Jeff Chen: Tried out java recursive implementations, failed due to heavy use of recursion.
 Decided to use basic, human style method of analyzing cube instead <br />
 Gil Zheng: <br />
 Tried to implement a solution, but failed.
 Added MES and XYZ and added the display for it <br />

 Monday 30 May 2022 <br />
-Jeff Chen: <br />
-Began homemade method for solving beginner's alogorithm, finished Poppy and Cross<br /> Gil Zheng: <br />
+Jeff Chen: Began homemade method for solving beginner's alogorithm, finished Poppy and Cross<br /> Gil Zheng: <br />
 Attempted a white corners solution but failed <br />

 Tuesday 31 May 2022 <br />
-Jeff Chen: <br />
-No work done at home bc of meeting, but helped gil in class with fixing Cube<br /> Gil Zheng: Started working on the semi-3d visualiser <br />
+Jeff Chen: No work done at home bc of meeting, but helped gil in class with fixing Cube<br /> Gil Zheng: Started working on the semi-3d visualiser <br />
 <br />

 Wednesday 1 June 2022 <br />
-Jeff Chen: <br />
-Wrote up a method to solve white corners, but ended up being scrapped because I referenced rotations from (broken at the time) buttons, leading me to have wrong rotations and a broken method.
+Jeff Chen: Wrote up a method to solve white corners, but ended up being scrapped because I referenced rotations from (broken at the time) buttons, leading me to have wrong rotations and a broken method.
 Fixed up buttons for proper rotations<br />
 Gil Zheng: Continued to work on the semi-3d visualizer, got the top side of the Cube to work<br />
 <br />

 Thursday 2 June 2022 <br />
-Jeff Chen: <br />
-Finished white corners, debugged the hell out of it<br /> Gil Zheng: Rewrote the top side to fix the rotations and started working on the right side<br />
+Jeff Chen: Finished white corners, debugged the hell out of it<br /> Gil Zheng: Rewrote the top side to fix the rotations and started working on the right side<br />
 <br />